Juvwh/RPG_With_LLM/README.md

 This repository contains all the materials related to the master's thesis titled **"Large Language Models as RPG Game Masters"**.
 The goal of this README is to provide an overview of the repository structure and explain the role of each folder and the general structure of the code.

+You can play to the game here : https://rpgwithllm.z28.web.core.windows.net/

 ## 🗂 Repository Structure
 For simplicity we note only the relevant folder and file, if it is not present it means that we did not touch the content of those file.
 ```bash